cadia-lvl/sentiment-analysis/README.md

 ## Generating Classification Reports

 This section provides instructions for using the `generate_report.ipynb` script, which generates a classification report for a trained model.
+See the pre-trained transformer model at huggingface: https://huggingface.co/Birkir/electra-base-igc-is-sentiment-analysis-google-translate

 This is useful mostly for the transformer models, as the baseline classifiers generate their own reports via the same libraries.

 This function will call the model and generate a classification report for the model.
 What it expects is the path to a folder of the model, the device to use,